InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

    `python -m venv idmtools`
    On Unix(Mac/Linux) you can use venv or virtualenv
 3) Activate the virtualenv
-4) Run `docker login docker-staging.packages.idmod.org`
+4) Run `docker login docker-staging.packages.idmod.org -u yourusername -p yourpassword`  # you need to have an idm jfrog account.
+This step is only needed if you are using docker image from/to staging artifactory.
 5) Then run `python dev_scripts/bootstrap.py`.
 This will install all the tools.
 A note about bootstrap.py.
 It adds a configuration to the examples folder which points all examples to staging environments.
-This is so when in dev/test mode, examples can be ran in a non-production environments.
+This is so when in dev/test mode, examples can be run in a non-production environments.

 ## Start coding